-The Leadership Institute awards Chapter Excellence and Sweepstakes Trophies every year for the top chapters.
 The undergraduate Executive Board consists of eight positions, each responsible for a specific area of operation.
 This structure is designed to ensure that all the necessary areas of operation are fully staffed and to ensure that the chapter operates effectively.
 Each officer has a uniquely defined position description that can be used to help establish what each officer should do.
 Additional points of reference can be found in Delta Upsilon's Chapter Excellence Plan (CEP) and Men of Merit Chapter Standards.